downsj2/puppet-pingdom/README.md

 ---

 #### Attention
-Please see [this page](https://github.com/cwells/puppet-pingdom/wiki#the-importance-of-filter_tags) for important information regarding the use of `filter_tags` and keeping your Puppet runs as fast as possible.
+Please see [this page](https://github.com/cwells/puppet-pingdom/wiki#the-importance-of-filter_tags) for important information regarding the use of `filter_tags` and keeping your Puppet runs as efficient as possible.

 ---